zhuz-bit/PODB/README.md

 **************************************************************************
 # **Citation**

-If you use this toolbox or benchmark in your research, please cite this project.
+If you use this benchmark dataset in your research, please cite this project.

 ```
 @article{zhu2024podb,